 The Occupational Safety and Health Administration (OSHA) has issued a hazard alert for salon employees warning against the use of hair straighteners containing formaldehyde.
 Other countries (most notably, Canada, France, Ireland, and Australia) have recalled hair-smoothing products containing formaldehyde, based on their own testing results.
 However, these products are still on the market in the United States.

 You can read more about the dangers of formaldehyde exposure in my full article on the topic, but I encourage you to do your research and avoid any salons that use keratin straightening treatments, to avoid exposure.

-- Look for nutrient depletions – Nutrient depletions are often at the root cause of thyroid-related hair loss, and also cause hair to be dry and lack shine.
-Iron, biotin, zinc, biosil, and gelatin/collagen can all help boost hair growth and health.
+- Look for nutrient depletions – I’ve found that nutrient depletions are often at the root cause of thyroid-related hair loss, and also cause hair to be dry and lack shine.
+Supplementing with iron, biotin, zinc, biosil (which contains a patented form of silicon that supports the body’s production of collagen, elastin, and keratin), and gelatin/collagen can all help boost hair growth and health.
+(10-13)